des-felins/java-startup-time-springio/slides.md

 <div v-click class="text-xl"> But wait... </div>
 <br/>
-<div v-click class="text-xl"> Why are we paying so much? </div>
+<div v-click class="text-xl"> Why the rollout is so slow? </div>

 ---
 layout: image
 image: /Bg-8.png
 ---

-# Something is rotten in our cloud infrastructure!
+# We are an agile team, we need a fast feedback loop!

 <br/>
 <v-clicks>

-Inflated cloud bills: Management is not happy
+Need faster rollout for faster feedback

 The longer the start, the slower the rollout